MICCAI2022-155/AuToSeg/README.md

 Much of the motivation of this project is under a larger project: LibHip - A Hip Joint Finite Element Model Repository available at https://github.com/diku-dk/libhip

-The auto segmentation of hip joints is the essential first step of patient-specific hip joint finite element model for simulation studies.
+The auto segmentation of hip joints is the essential first step to generate patient-specific hip joint finite element model for simulation studies.
 The segmentation results is under the folder ```RawSegment```.
 The cleaning and remeshing can be applied automatically.
 Please refer to the CartiGen and later folders for the generated cartilage from segmentaion and the simulation results.